-The aim of the event is to provide a praise in the park event
+The aim of the event is to provide a competitive race event in the park.

 Policy Framework

 Has the policy been developed in response to statutory requirements, legal advice or on the basis of any other professional advice?
 Does this affect the discretion available to Council to amend the policy?